Make this Hot Buttered Pineapple Mocktail for holiday parties or for sipping on while sitting in front of a roaring fire on cold winter nights.

 There is a big kick of cinnamon spice in this recipe, but you could also experiment with other spices like ginger, nutmeg, star anise, or cloves.

-Making it is really easy – all the ingredients go into a saucepan and brought to the boil before simmering and serving.
+Making it is really easy – all the ingredients go into a saucepan and are brought to a boil before simmering and serving.

 Pour into Irish coffee glasses or large mugs and add a cinnamon stick stirrer.
 Sprinkle over a dusting of ground spices too if you like.